APTrust/dart-docs/docs/users/dart_runner.md

 to set.
 The workflow tells dart-runner which BagIt profile to use and where to send the bag.

-You can also feed the contents of a Job Params file to STDIN, like this:
+You can also feed the contents of a Job Params file to STDIN, as in either example below:

+    dart-runner --workflow=workflow.json --output-dir=/dir < job_params.json

     cat job_params.json | dart-runner --workflow=workflow.json --output-dir=/dir